Determining Reference Change Values

 RCVs are only available for biochemical tests.
 For some other tests (e.g. DXA), least significant change (LSC) values and minimal clinically important differences (MCIDs) are reported.

-Our editorial standards & process
+Our research standards & process